mbarbin/pplumbing/README.md

 - [logs](https://github.com/dbuenzli/logs)
 - [pp](https://github.com/ocaml-dune/pp)

+## Experimental Status

+:construction: `pplumbing` is currently under construction.
+During this initial `0.0.X` experimental phase, the interfaces and behavior are subject to breaking changes.

 ## Acknowledgements

 - We are thankful to the authors and contributors of the projects we use as dependencies.